 If you have PTSD, you may relive the experience through nightmares and disturbing recollections during the day.
 You may become defensive or irritable, avoid places that are associated with the trauma, and feel detached from other people.
 These symptoms may last for several months but can go on for years if they’re not treated with Trauma treatment.

-ASD or PTSD
+Stress And Trauma Treatment Center: ASD or PTSD

 Some people with PTSD don’t show symptoms for months after the event itself.
-Moreover, some people deal with PTSD symptoms of a traumatic experience for the rest of their life.
+Moreover, some people deal with PTSD symptoms from a traumatic experience for the rest of their life.
 Symptoms of PTSD can lead to panic attacks, depression, suicidal thoughts and feelings, and drug abuse.
 The good news is that there are effective trauma treatments.

 People with either ASD or PTSD may have similar symptoms but people with ASD are less likely to experience problems with thinking and memory, dissociation, numbing, chronic pain, sleep problems, irritability, unpredictable mood swings, and suicidal thoughts.
 They are more likely to show signs